Pierre St. Germain: Later career and retirement to Red River

-St. Germain returned to Fort Chipewyan on January 21, 1822. in early September of that year he was hired by Alexander McLeod as an interpreter at Lake Athabasca, at reduced wages due to cost-cutting measures by newly-appointed Rupert's Land governor George Simpson.
+St. Germain returned to Fort Chipewyan on January 21, 1822, and described the Coppermine expedition to George Simpson, the new Hudson's Bay governor.
+On September 6, 1822, he was hired by Alexander McLeod as an interpreter at Lake Athabasca, at reduced wages due to cost-cutting measures by newly-appointed Rupert's Land governor George Simpson.
 He was entrusted with the care of a young daughter of a voyageur who had left the region in 1822.
 He was listed as the girl's immediate protector in company records for 1823 and 1824.
 During this time he resided at the post of Fort Norman.
 In September 1826, following the return of Franklin's party to the Great Bear Lake during the Mackenzie River expedition, St. Germain was dispatched from Fort Simpson to ferry clothes and provisions for the expedition's final winter.
 At Fort Norman, he provided Edward Nicholas Kendall with the supplies, who brought them to the expedition party at Fort Franklin.

 Having saved a considerable sum of money during his work for the HBC, St. Germain retired to the Red River Colony in September 1834.
 In April 1835, he purchased 50 acre of riverfront land in St. Vital, now a neighborhood of Winnipeg.
 He was recorded in the Red River Census of May 1835 as having two acres of land under cultivation, as well as an incorrect birth year of 1800.
 He was recorded as having two sons — Pierre Jr. and Joseph — and two daughters.
 His sons left home before the following census in 1838, and another daughter was born.
 He and his wife had a third son, Simon, c.
 1840.